graphite-project/graphite-web/docs/install-source.rst

 Installing From Source
 ======================
-The latest source tarballs for Graphite-web, Carbon, and Whisper may be fetched from the Graphite project `download page`_ or the latest development branches may be cloned from the `Github project page`_:
+The latest source tarballs for Graphite-web, Carbon, and Whisper may be fetched from the Graphite project `download page`_ or the latest development branches may be cloned from the `GitHub project page`_:

 * Graphite-web: ``git clone https://github.com/graphite-project/graphite-web.git``
 * Carbon: ``git clone https://github.com/graphite-project/carbon.git``